 Lt.
 Lang is part of the Maine state police computer crime task force.
 But he certainly knew how to spring into action when a real-life crime unfolded in front of his eyes.

 Robber Was in Violation of Parole

-The drama began on a quiet cold Monday morning when a man entered a suburban branch of the Bangor Savings Bank, pulled out a gun and demanded cash.
+The drama began on a quiet, chilly Monday morning when a man entered a suburban branch of the Bangor Savings Bank, pulled out a gun, and demanded cash.

-Soon with the stolen money and his gun stowed in his pocket, the man, 37-year-old Jason Mackenrodt, exited the bank and dashed across several lanes of downtown Waterville traffic into the parking lot of a Chinese restaurant.
+With the stolen money and his gun stowed in his pocket, the robber, 37-year-old Jason Mackenrodt, exited the bank and dashed across several lanes of downtown Waterville traffic into the parking lot of a Chinese restaurant.
 That’s when things came crashing down for him.

 That’s when he slipped on ice, sending his gun and his ill-gotten gains tumbling out of his pocket.

-Mackenrodt, 37, identified as a transient, was arrested on charges of robbery, terrorizing and probation violation — he was on probation for burglary.
-He was taken to the Kennebec County jail in Augusta.
-His bail was set at $25,000 cash, according to Waterville’s Deputy Chief Bill Bonney.
+Mackenrodt was identified as a transient.
+The police arrested him on charges of robbery, terrorizing, and probation violation—he was on probation for burglary.
+He went to the Kennebec County jail in Augusta, with bail set at $25,000 cash, according to Waterville’s Deputy Chief Bill Bonney.
 The gun turned out to be a BB gun.